ctools/ctools/doc/source/users/reference_manual/ctexpcube.rst

 as function of true sky direction and energy.
 The energy binning of the cube may be either linear, logarithmic, or custom defined using an input file.

-ctexpcube requires on input the event list or observation definition file that has been used in the generation of the counts cube using :doc:`ctbin`.
+:ref:`ctexpcube` requires on input the event list or observation definition file that has been used in the generation of the counts cube using :doc:`ctbin`.

 The binning of an exposure cube does not need to correspond to the binning